-FIGURE 1: The evolution of population diversity in a given location and its impact on conflict.
+FIGURE 1: The Evolution of Population Diversity in a Location and Its Impact on Conflict

 Notes: Solid arrows represent hypothesized links that are confirmed by the empirical analysis, whereas dashed arrows represent hypothesized links that do not gain consistent support.
 In particular, interpersonal diversity within as well as between groups affect both inter-group and intra-group conflict, partly via their adverse effect on social cohesion within and across ethnic groups.